EarthAsylum/docs.eacDoojigger/readme.md

 :bookmark_tabs: [{eac}Doojigger Web Site](https://eacdoojigger.earthasylum.com)

+### What's Here

+#### Doodads

+Example extensions, code snippets, helpers, or traits that may be a part of the [{eac}Doojigger](https://eacdoojigger.earthasylum.com) plugin for WordPress.

+#### Doohickeys

+Plugins that may be dropped into your `/wp-content/plugins` (or `mu-plugins`) folder. *{eac}Doohickey* gives you an easy way to add additional Doolollys to your site simply by dropping them into the `/eacDoohickey/Doolollys` folder.

+#### Doolollys

+Extensions that may be added to the {eac}Doohickey plugin or dropped into your theme's `/eacDoojigger/Doolollys` folder.

+#### Extras

+The {eac}Doojigger `Extras` folder ([download](https://swregistry.earthasylum.com/software-updates/eacdoojigger-extras.zip)) contains documentation as well as examples, templates, skeletons and frameworks for using and building with {eac}Doojigger

+### Definitions

+_doojigger_ (n)
+1. Something unspecified whose name is either forgotten or not known.
+2. *A Wordpress Plugin built with {eac}Doojigger.*

+_doololly_ (n)
+1. Any nameless small object, typically some form of gadget.
+2. *An extension to a Doojigger plugin.*

+_doohickey_ (n)
+1. A thing (used in a vague way to refer to something whose name one does not know or cannot recall).
+2. *A plugin used to load a Doololly extension.*

+_doodad_ (n)
+1. Something, especially a small device or part, whose name is unknown or forgotten.
+2. *A helper or trait included with a Doojigger plugin.*

 ### Summary

 {EarthAsylum Consulting} **{eac}Doojigger** is a multi functional and highly extensible WordPress plugin that eases and advances WordPress development and includes several 'Doolollys' (extensions) providing file access, security, debugging, encryption, session management, maintenance mode, administration tools, and more.